 The Philadelphia Modern Quilt Guild

-The winning entries of Quilters Treasure’s 9th annual challenge are announced at Mid-Atlantic Quilt Festival.
-The theme was “____?_____ into the Wild Blue Yonder” (you fill in the blank).
-Entrants were to use the challenge fabric “Ocean Blue” from the Quilters Treasure line of fabric.
-A new Wearable Art category was added in 2006.
-Sponsors for this challenge included Singer Sewing Machine, Hobbs Bonded Fibers, Quilters Rule, Barb’s Original and Morgan Products.
-Quilter’s Treasure’s 10th challenge was announced January 1, 2013; visit QuiltersTreasure.com for details and an entry form.
+The winning entries of Quilters Treasure’s eleventh Annual Challenge were announced at the Mid-Atlantic Quilt Festival.
+The theme was “My Favourite Holiday” and entrants were to use the challenge fabric “Holiday Green” from the Quilters Treasure line of fabric.
+A Wearable Art category was added in 2006.
+Sponsors for this challenge include Singer, Hobbs Bonded Fibers, Quilters Rule, Barb’s Original, YLI Thread and Morgan Products.
+Quilters Treasure twelfth Challenge deadline is December 31, 2015.
+Visit www.QuiltersTreasure.com for details and an entry form.